 Board-Certified Orthopedic Surgeon

-At Hudanich Orthopedics, Dr. Hudanich utilizes the latest and most advanced technologies, like the direct anterior total hip replacement, and the robotic assisted total knee replacement.
+At Hudanich Orthopedics, Dr. Hudanich utilizes the latest and most advanced technologies, like the robotic total hip replacement surgery direct anterior approach, and the robotic-arm assisted total knee replacement surgery techniques.
 Dr. Hudanich is a proud leader in robotic surgery and consistently ranks amongst the top in the area for knee replacements.
 Dr. Hudanich specializes in general orthopedic surgery, and many minor outpatient surgical procedures including rotator cuff repairs, knee arthroscopy, carpal tunnel and trigger finger releases.
 He also treats routine musculoskeletal injuries and ailments, such as back pain, arthritis, tendonitis and bursitis of all joints.

-Dr. Hudanich earned his medical degree at the Philadelphia College of Osteopathic Medicine, Pennsylvania, where he also completed his internship and his residency.
+Dr. Hudanich completed his Bachelor of Science (B.S.) degree in Biology at Villanova University and earned his medical degree at the Philadelphia College of Osteopathic Medicine, Pennsylvania, where he also completed his internship and his residency.
 He went on to complete fellowship training at both, the University of Pennsylvania and Temple University.

 Dr. Hudanich has written several editorials and contributed articles to the Journal of Orthopaedic Trauma and American Journal of Knee Surgery.
 He has presented at the Orlando Health Nursing Excellence Conference and many other medical conventions and conferences.